bafuentes/rassta/README.md

 ## Citation

-A journal article describing the analysis and theoretical background of `rassta` is on its way.
+A journal article describing the methods and theoretical background of `rassta` has been accepted by the R Journal and now it is in press.
 In the meantime, if you use `rassta` as part of your research please cite the EarthArXiv preprint in your work:

 B.A.
 Fuentes, M.J.
 Dorantes, and J.R.
-Tipton. rassta: Raster-based Spatial Stratification Algorithms. *EarthArXiv*, 2021. https://doi.org/10.31223/X50S57
+Tipton. rassta: Raster-Based Spatial Stratification Algorithms. *EarthArXiv*, 2021. https://doi.org/10.31223/X50S57